nks102000/Linked-list/README.md

 18.Remove duplicate nodes in a sorted list(traverce only once).
 19.Split a list into 2 as new list contain alternate nodes.
 20.Find nth node from the end.(O(n)).
+21.Check the presence of loop in a linked list.If yes give the start and length of loop.